f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Confirming Basic Auth is Disallowed
 -----------------------------------

-With basic authentication enabled (default setting), you can make any API call using username/password (basic auth) autentication.
+With basic authentication enabled (default setting), you can make any API call using username/password (basic auth) authentication.
 Using the Postman utility this can be demonstrated on any configuration change by setting The Auth Type to **Basic Auth**, and configuring a username and password as seen below.

 .. image:: images/rseries_security/imagebasicauth.png
   :align: center